Grimes IT provides technical services to web-based businesses.

 Getting the legacy codebase unstuck

-A poorly documented legacy codebase is best approached by creating good documentation.
-That gets everyone literally on the same page about important parts of the app and business, and it’s a valuable work product to deliver the client early in a project.
+Legacy codebases are often poorly understood by the team that inherited them.
+Often the best way to approach them is by creating some good documentation.
+This gets everyone literally on the same page about important parts of the software and the business, establishes relationships with key stakeholders and domain experts, and delivers a valuable work product to the client early in a project.

-Since legacy codebases can be fragile and risky to change, basic testing and monitoring can make changes safer, detecting problems before or after deployment, and making it easy to revert if needed.
+Since legacy codebases can be fragile and risky to change, basic testing and monitoring are needed to make changes safer, detecting problems before and after deployment, and making it easier to revert when needed.

-Any new architecture should be created in parallel, while the legacy application keeps running for as long as it’s needed.
+When new architectures are required, it’s often most practical to run them in parallel with the legacy application, keeping them both running for as long as needed.
 This requires the architecture to be split somehow, to allow simultaneous work on both the old and new.
-The “Strangler Fig” design pattern is a useful way to think about this challenge.
+(The “Strangler Fig” design pattern can be a useful way to think about this challenge.)

 Integrating new technologies